 - Grimpeurs crying out for room in a bunch finish on a flat stage.

 Thanks to Terry C Wise

 Anti French Sentiment [not supported by Will and Guy]

-CNN is reporting that Lance Armstrong may be stripped of his 7th Tour de France title.
+that Lance Armstrong may be stripped of his 7th Tour de France title.
 In a

 random check for banned substances, three were found in Armstrong's hotel